unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 ### Uno Platform 5.0

 Uno Platform 5.0 contains many binary breaking changes in order to align the API surface with the Windows App SDK.
-Most of these changes are binary breaking change, but are not behavior breaking changes.
+Most of these changes are binary breaking changes, but are not introducing behavior changes.
 You can find a list of these changes below.

 #### `ShouldWriteErrorOnInvalidXaml` now defaults to true.
 Invalid XAML, such as unknown properties or unknown x:Bind targets will generate a compiler error.
 Those errors must now be fixed as they are no longer ignored.